Torris J. Butterfield and Associates, P.C.

 Case# 01SC11017; Murder Felony Murder (3), Aggravated Assault, Cruelty to Children, Cruelty to Children

-Defendant accused of beating and burning 14 month old Crystal Langley.
-Victim’s mother pled guilty and testified against the defendant in exchange for a 15 year prison sentence.
-Mother testified that Defendant had battered her and had tied her to a tree and threatened to have his pit bulls (Mickey and Mallory) bite her.
+Defendant was accused of beating and burning 14-month-old Crystal Langley.
+Victim’s mother pled guilty and testified against the defendant in exchange for a 15-year prison sentence.
+Mother testified that Defendant had battered her, tied her to a tree, and threatened to have his pit bulls (Mickey and Mallory) bite her.
 She also testified that Defendant had poured gasoline on her and threatened to set her afire.
 Defendant had always maintained that the mother had actually beaten the child when he was at work or away from the home.
 Not Guilty of Murder and Cruelty by Burning.
 Hung on the remaining counts.
 Judge Stephanie B. Manis, Fulton Superior Court.
-Case was finally resolved prior to retrial.
+The case was finally resolved prior to retrial.

 Criminal Cases Settled